The Uncanny X-Men: Children of the Atom

 "What?"
 Warren asked.

 "What?"
 Jean repeated as she turned a few hundred shades redder than her hair.
-She couldn't believe she said that aloud.
-The knowing smiles of virtually everyone in the room didn't help, either.
+She couldn't believe she said that out loud.
+The knowing smiles of her parents, the professor and Bobby and Hank, combined with the sudden scowl of Scott didn't help.
 Determined to fix their attention elsewhere, Jean stared at Scott and said: "And what about you, slim?
 What's your power?
 Bobby spoke of an eye condition…?"

 "More like brain damage," Scott said grimly.
 "My body converts solar energy into concussive blasts through my eyes.
 But I was injured in the accident that killed my parents.
 Now I can't turn the beams off.
 Only these ruby-quartz visors can keep my powers in check and keep me from, you know, obliterating a build or killing my friends."